 1932 – AMC

 Addressograph International merges with American Multigraph to form the Addressograph-Multigraph Corporation.
 For decades this company will dominate the market for addressing and duplicating machines.
-The image below show a tin holding ribbons for an Addressograph machine used for labeling envelopes.
+The image below shows a tin holding ribbons for an Addressograph machine used for labeling envelopes.

 1935 – First paperbacks and adhesive labels